marc-despland/tcp_timewait/scenarii/bench_tests.md

 ## 2 - The bench tests

 ### 2.1 - With only one backend server 9
 So first I do a series of tests with server 9.
 In this configuration the server acts as an HTTP server, but wait 0.2ms before closing the connection after sending the HTTP response.
-When it receives a close event, it close the conenction.
+When it receives a close event, it closes the connection.

 This configuration, allow the other end to win the close race.